-Historical background to British collections at NLS
+Historical background to the Library's British collections

 The National Library of Scotland is the direct successor to the historic Advocates Library founded in the early 1680s.